sfeir-open-source/sfeir-school-theme/demo/markdown/00_intro.md

 # SfeirSchool Theme

-## Showroom of sfeir school theme
+## Showroom of SFEIR school theme

 ##==##

 # How to use it ?

-Each of those slides will show you what you can do with Sfeir School Theme
+Each of those slides will show you what you can do with SFEIR School Theme

 <br>